Liberty Mutual Safety Research Fellowship Program

 - To lay the groundwork for graduate students and faculty members to pursue safety/health applied research projects of their choice.

-- Fellows must be United States citizens or permanent residents.
-The following documentation (choose one) will need to be submitted as proof of U.S. citizenship / permanent residency:
+- Fellows can be United States citizens, permanent residents, or international students studying in the United States.
+The following documentation (choose one) will need to be submitted as proof of status:

 - A copy of the student's birth certificate showing that he/she was born in the United States, which includes Puerto Rico (on or after Jan.
 13, 1941), Guam, the U.S. Virgin Islands (on or after Jan.
 17, 1917), American Samoa, Swain's Island, or the Northern Mariana Islands, unless the person was born to foreign diplomats residing in the U.S.